Josiah Tucker: Works and views

+Despite not sympathizing with American political goals, he was an opponent of British imperialism, on the reasoning that it was "impossible to compel distant settlements to trade with the parent state to any great degree beyond what their own interest would prompt them to."
 His assertion as early as 1749 that the American colonies would seek independence as soon as they no longer needed Britain has brought him to the attention of American historians.
 He consistently wrote in favour of American independence through the American Revolutionary War.
 He wrote pamphlets, including A Series of Answers to Certain Popular Objections Against Separating from the Rebellious Colonies (1776).
 Tucker argued with both Edmund Burke and John Wilkes over attitudes to Britain's American colonies and took a distinctive position on the American War of Independence.
 As early as 1766, he thought a separation inevitable.
 But he was also hostile to the Americans.
 He maintained in pamphlets that a separation from the colonies was desirable.
 He held that the supposed advantage of the colonial trade to the mother country was a delusion.
 On the other hand, he maintained that the colonies turned adrift would fall out with each other, and be glad to return to political union.
 The policy pleased nobody in England, and Tucker, though his views were approved in later years by many of the laisser-faire economists, was for a time treated as a Cassandra, a name under which he published in the newspapers.
 The most popular of his American tracts was Cui Bono? in the form of letters addressed to Jacques Necker (1781), arguing that the war was a mistake for all the nations concerned.

 In political theory he was an opponent of the social contract theory which held all the mainstream writers of his day.
 In 1781 he published A Treatise Concerning Civil Government, attacking John Locke's principles as tending to democracy, and supporting the British constitution.
 In 1785 he again applied his theories to the disputes about Irish trade with Great Britain.

 Tucker was an advocate for increase in British population, to the extent that he advocated a tax on bachelors; he welcomed immigrants and regretted the emigration to America.
 He embraced the free market, writing against monopoly in all its forms including the exclusive rights of overseas trading companies like the East India Company, decrying restrictive guild rules of apprenticeship, the Navigation Acts and other impediments to the rule of the unfettered marketplace.